-Driving along Route 30 on the Florida panhandle often took us along the sea, especially along Mexico Beach and Port St. Joe on the Forgotten Coast.
+Driving along Route 30 on the Florida panhandle often took me along the sea, especially along Mexico Beach and Port St. Joe on the Forgotten Coast.

 Just north of Jacksonville.
 Confusing roads criss-crossing each other and lots of overloaded trucks.

 Pensacola Beach, Florida.
 The whitest sand I’ve ever seen (even whiter than Boracay!), and deep, intensely blue water.
 Parts of Pensacola Beach are busy, but head further out and the beach is just barely developed.

 Best Local Dish

 Oh, the list of amazing food could go on for ages!